ynab guide

 Because you’ve taken your list of things that need to get done and given assignments to the workers you already have on hand, you know they’ll get their work done on time and to completion.

-If you had tried to plan out the work for future hires—two weeks or two months into the future—you can understand how this would muddy the waters if workers get sick, push back their start date, or take longer on onboarding.
+If you had tried to plan out the work for future hires—two weeks or two months into the future—you can understand how this would muddy the waters if workers get sick, push back their start date, or take longer with onboarding.
 You just have no idea what the future may bring, and planning would become a confusing mess.

 chapter 3